jelkotron/strjectories/README.md

 ### Running on Windows

 Using Strjectories on Windows is untested.
 Usage of Python3, Pip and Venv may vary from instructions given.
-Users may have to replace slashes (`/`) with backslashes (`\`) when following the instructions.
-It may necessary to use file extensions for files created with Strjectories like `config.json` or `data.json`.
+Depending on the terminal, users may have to replace slashes (`/`) with backslashes (`\`) when following the instructions.
+It may necessary to use file extensions for files created with Strjectories like `config.json` or `data.json` or `log.txt`.